nicevo/chat-bot/challenge-heroku.md

   heroku plugins:install heroku-builds
   ```

-#### Publish to Heroku-app
+### Publish to Heroku-app

+#### Not done Challenge 1 or want to start fresh
-- If you have _not completed Challenge 1_ you'll need to download and extract (skip this step otherwise): <https://github.com/nicevo/helloworld-klarna/archive/challenge-2.zip> to a new folder, for example `helloworld-klarna`.
+If you have _not completed Challenge 1_ you'll need to download and extract (skip this step otherwise): <https://github.com/nicevo/helloworld-klarna/archive/challenge-2.zip> to a new folder, for example `helloworld-klarna`.

+Skip the next paragraph

+#### Done Challenge 1 and want to reuse code
-- If you have _already completed Challenge 1_ and just want to continue on that project:
+If you have _already completed Challenge 1_ and just want to continue on that project:

 - Open a console (terminal window) in your project folder.